 The Texas Probate Code requires your executor to provide notice to creditors in a certain way once you pass away.
 The requirements of giving someone notice in a situation involving creditors include:

-Your executor has a specific period to complete all these steps and the failure to do so can open potential liability upon your executor.
+Your executor has a specific period to complete all these steps.
+Failure to do so can open potential liability upon your executor.
 If your executor provides notice to unsecured creditors that means that these creditors have four months to come forward to collect their money.
 It will lose its right to collect from your estate if it fails to do so during the prescribed time.

 What order are debts paid by an estate, ideally?